Deng Ai: Posthumous rehabilitation

-In February 266, after the Jin dynasty replaced the Wei regime, Sima Yan (Emperor Wu) issued an imperial edict to pardon Deng Ai's descendants and allow them to return from exile.
+In 266, after the Jin dynasty replaced the Wei regime in February, Sima Yan (Emperor Wu) issued an imperial edict to pardon Deng Ai's descendants and allow them to return from exile.
 He noted that Deng Ai was fairly punished for his arrogance and audacity, but the "redeeming" factor was that Deng Ai did not resist arrest and willingly resigned to his fate.

 When Deng Ai was stationed in Yong and Liang provinces, he strengthened the parapets in the area and had some forts constructed for defensive purposes.
 During the mid-Taishi era (265–274) in Emperor Wu's reign, the Qiang tribes in Yong Province rebelled against Jin rule and killed the Inspector of Liang Province.
 The surviving officials and local residents found safety in the forts built by Deng Ai about a decade earlier.

 Legacy

 Family and descendants

 Deng Ai had at least two sons.
 Two of his sons – one of whom was Deng Zhong (鄧忠) – held village marquis titles and owned marquisates of 1,000 taxable households.
 Deng Zhong was killed along with his father.
 Deng Ai's other sons who were in Luoyang were arrested and executed in the aftermath of their father's death.
-Deng Ai's surviving family members were exiled and allowed to return only in 265 after Emperor Wu of the Jin dynasty issued an imperial edict pardoning them.
+Deng Ai's surviving family members were exiled and allowed to return only in 266 after Emperor Wu of the Jin dynasty issued an imperial edict pardoning them.

 In 273, Emperor Wu appointed Deng Ai's grandson, Deng Lang (鄧朗), as a langzhong (郎中).
 Deng Lang served as the Prefect of Danshui County (丹水縣; around present-day Xichuan County, Henan) and then as the Prefect of Dingling County (定陵縣; around present-day Qingyang County, Anhui).
 He had at least one son, Deng Tao (鄧韜).
 During the Yongjia era (307–313) in the reign of Emperor Huai, Deng Lang was appointed as the Administrator of Xindu Commandery (新都郡; around present-day Guanghan, Sichuan).
 However, before he left to assume office, he died in a fire in Xiangyang Commandery along with his mother, wife and children.
 Only his grandson Deng Xing (鄧行), Deng Tao's son, survived the fire.

 Deng Qianqiu (鄧千秋), another grandson of Deng Ai, was recruited to serve under Wang Rong, a prominent Jin dynasty official.
 He died before Deng Lang while his two sons also perished in the Xiangyang fire.